smian0/mcp-agile-flow/ai-docs/epic-7-memory-graph-removal/story-2-remove-server-integration.md

 ## Chat Command Log

 - User: Create a new epic to remove the memory graph from the MCP server
 - AI: Created Epic-7-memory-graph-removal with story-2 for removing server integration
+- User: Remove memory graph from server integration
+- AI: Removed memory graph integration from server files